nirtamir2/ai-sdk-slides/slides.md

 ```

 <!--
 The AI SDK also allows us to generate structured objects.
-This is particularly useful when you need specific data formats from the AI's response.
-Here, we're using Zod to define a schema for a recipe, which the AI will then generate.
+This is particularly useful when you need specific data formats from the AI"s response.
+Here, we"re using Zod to define a schema for a recipe, which the AI will then generate.
 -->